 We talked about emptying the space first and going through all the contents.
 While these drawers were empty I decided to make them a little prettier by lining them with wrapping paper.
 Since this is an old dresser it also protects the clothing.

 I recommend using open boxes or dividers in children’s drawers to help them keep their clothes separated and organized.
+It also makes it easy to tell when it’s time to go through and declutter some of the excess.

 Since this is my side table drawer I really don’t need dividers to keep it neat and organized, although small plastic bins would work well.